 Modify footnote (in accordance with CPG PT C proposal):

 5.438 Use of the band 4 200-4 400 MHz by the aeronautical radionavigation service is reserved exclusively for radio altimeters installed on board aircraft and for the associated transponders on the ground.
-However, passive sensing in the Earth exploration-satellite and space research services may be authorized in this band on a secondary basis (no protection is provided by the radio altimeters).

 Add a new footnote (differs with CPG PT C proposal in the way reference is made to WAIC):

+5.XXX Use of the frequency band 4 200-4 400 MHz by the aeronautical mobile (R) service is limited to internationally standardized aeronautical systems (wireless avionics intra-communications) [in accordance with Resolution 423 (Rev.WRC-15).]

 Add a new footnote (essentially the same as in CPG PT C proposal):

+5.YYY Passive sensing in the Earth exploration-satellite and space research services may be authorized in the frequency band 4 200-4 400 MHz on a secondary basis (no protection is provided by radio altimeters or by wireless avionics intra-communications).

 or